Word Entries containing the term:

 The stomach (which is in the abdominal area) is lined with thirty-five million glands that produce about three quarts (2.85 liters) of gastric juices daily.
 Hydrochloric acid makes up roughly five percent of these juices and, together with other acids and various enzymes, constantly works to digest food particles.

-Cesarian sections account for about one fifth of all births in the U.S.
+Delivery of a child through a surgical incision in the abdomen and uterus: Abdominal deliveries, also known as "cesarean sections," account for about one fifth of all births in the U.S.

-Below the surface tumors, fluid accumulation, or hypertrophy of the liver or spleen may be seen as an abnormal surface feature.
+Below the surface, tumors, fluid accumulation, or hypertrophy of the liver or spleen may be seen as an abnormal surface feature.

 In a pregnant patient, auscultation can detect fetal heartbeat and blood circulation in the placenta.

-In a colostomy, a passage from the bowel to an opening on the surface of the abdomen is surgically created.
+extending from the bowel to an opening on the surface of the abdomen is surgically created.

 A colostomy is a medical operation in which part of the colon is removed and a hole is made in the stomach through which solid waste can leave the body.

-is used to diagnose and monitor:
+is used to diagnose and to monitor:

-- Obesity or the build up of fluid in the abdomen, often caused by liver failure or heart failure.
+- Obesity, or the build up of fluid in the abdomen, often caused by liver failure or heart failure.

 - Buildup of intestinal gas, usually caused by the blockage or an obstruction in the intestines.

-An umbilical hernia is an example of a type of abdominal hernia or an abnormal protrusion of internal abdominal contents into a defect in the umbilical area which is common in the newborn child.2.
-Any of various hernias (as an inguinal hernia, umbilical hernia, or spigelian hernia) in which an anatomical part; such as, a section of the intestine that protrudes through an opening, tear, or weakness in the abdominal wall musculature (a system or an arrangement of muscles in a body or a body part).
+There are various hernias, as an "inguinal hernia", "umbilical hernia", or "spigelian hernia", in which an anatomical part, such as a section of the intestine, protrudes through an opening, tear, or weakness in the abdominal wall musculature which is a system or an arrangement of muscles in a body or a body part.